jamesclair/JamesClair/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=ryo-ma&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

 # Projects

-With a majority of my 16 years in enterprise security, software and engineering fields I can only share a small collection of my full portfolio due to most of the software and solutions being proprietary.
+With a majority of my 16 years in enterprise software engineering fields I can only share a small collection of my full portfolio due to most of the software and solutions being proprietary.
 Below is a list of projects which were deemed fit for public consumption.

 ## LogRhythm